 Here’s what is on my checklist:

 - Empty dishwasher – assuming that dishes have been done, they will need to first empty it out and put them away, properly.

 - Load dishwasher- teach how to rinse the dishes off and put them in the dishwasher correctly.

-- Wipe down sink – (we have had issues with this in the past) the job doesn’t stop when the dishes are loaded.
+- Wipe down sink – the job doesn’t stop when the dishes are loaded.
 There can be gross stuff left in the sink still.
 Make sure to show that the sink needs to be washed before moving on.